react-cosmos/react-cosmos/README.md

 > A decorator only applies to fixture files contained in the decorator's directory.
 Decorators can be composed, in the order of their position in the file system hierarchy (from outer to inner).

+### Redux state mock

+Check out [react-cosmos-redux](https://github.com/skidding/react-cosmos-redux) to see what a Cosmos Next decorator looks like.

 ## Declarative mocks

 Coming up with dummy prop values is all that's required to create fixtures for many components.
 In other cases, however, components have _special needs_.